SaarFroind/serilog-sinks-opensearch/README.md

 ### Breaking Changes
 #### Version 1.2.0 (starting off with the same version as the OpenSearch.Net and OpenSearch.Client versions)

-*Removed Elasticsearch packages and added OpenSearch packages.
+* Removed Elasticsearch packages and added OpenSearch packages
-*Changed naming conventions
+* Changed naming conventions

 ### serilog-sinks-elasticsearch Breaking changes